shayanfp/shayanweb-admin-fontchanger/readme.txt

 * First version of this plugin that published on ShayanWeb.com website.

 == Upgrade Notice ==

+= 1.8 =
+* You can now use your favorite custom font!
+Any font you want!
+On your WordPress Admin or Front-End (:

 = 1.2 =
 * This is not necessary that you have installed Elementor, so feel free to update this plugin!